Design Controls Training

 SOPS Design Controls Training

-About your design control instructor
+About your design control training instructor

-Winter in VT 2024 150x150 Design Controls Training
+Picture1 1 150x150 Design Controls Training

 Rob Packard is a regulatory consultant with ~25 years of experience in the medical device, pharmaceutical, and biotechnology industries.
 He is a graduate of UConn in Chemical Engineering.
-Rob was a senior manager at several medical device companies—including the President/CEO of a laparoscopic imaging company.
+Rob was a senior manager at several medical device companies, including the President/CEO of a laparoscopic imaging company.
 His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certifications.
 From 2009 to 2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
 Rob’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications, and 510k submissions.
 The most favorite part of his job is training others.
 He can be reached via phone at +1.802.258.1881 or by email.
-You can also follow him on YouTubeLinkedIn, or Twitter.
+You can also follow him on YouTubeLinkedIn, Facebook, or Instagram.

 Leave a Reply